nf-core/website/sites/docs/src/content/docs/guidelines/publication_credit.md

 weight: 123
 ---

-Pipeline publications and presentations (or those that describe pipelines for the first time) should give attribution to the nf-core community.
+All pipeline publications and presentations, or those that describe pipelines for the first time, should give attribution to the nf-core community.

-All pipeline publications and presentations should cite [The nf-core framework for community-curated bioinformatics pipelines](https://www.nature.com/articles/s41587-020-0439-x):
+All nf-core pipeline publications and presentations should cite [The nf-core framework for community-curated bioinformatics pipelines](https://www.nature.com/articles/s41587-020-0439-x):

 > Ewels, P.A., Peltzer, A., Fillinger, S. et al. The nf-core framework for community-curated bioinformatics pipelines.
 Nat Biotechnol 38, 276–278 (2020). https://doi.org/10.1038/s41587-020-0439-x